michellesri/portland-201d2/week-2/2-tue-lab/README.md

 - The grader should be able to do "npm install; gulp" to run your tests.
 - All tests must pass.

+If you submit your work without tests, you may add tests to your repo and re-submit this assignment up to one week later for a chance to earn the extra credit point.

 ## Problem Domain
 Jenny owns a chain of pizza stores.
 Her pizza company, pizza3001, is expanding.
 With increased business, Jenny knows she needs a better system to help manage expenses and supplies.